-What is Change Order
+What is a Change Order

 Why Things May Change

 Finally, you may change your mind.
 It’s very common once a project is underway for homeowners to suddenly decide that if they’re in for a penny, they might as well be in for a pound.
 Suddenly you may decide to take on additional work or to upgrade designated materials.
-It’s totally fine to change your mind and totally fine to change the scope of the work, but you need to be aware that it can affect more than just your bottom line.
+It’s totally fine to change your mind and the scope of the work, but you need to be aware that it can affect more than just your bottom line.

 Why You Need to Keep Track of Change Orders

 A good Pro will always come back to you about any changes to the project with a Change Order.
 This is a document outlying the changes, and what impact they will have on the project.
 For example, if you did find asbestos flooring, you would need lab testing, a specialized crew to handle the tear out, and possibly a new subfloor.
-This adds time, material, and expense to the project, which all need to be documented, and signed off on by you before things can proceed.
+This adds time, material, and expense to the project, which all need to be documented and signed off on by you before things can proceed.

 Denying Change Orders

 Some homeowners may feel trapped or anxious by a Change Order, feeling that the changes and alterations may never stop.
 Remember, though, that you can refuse to sign off any changes you aren’t comfortable with.
 Sometimes these changes are necessary, such as in the case of material never arriving; you need to pick something new, and it needs a new install date.
-But if you’ve made several changes without realizing how they will impact the timing or budget of the project until you see the Change Order, and you decide not to go ahead with them after all, it’s alright to politely tell you Pro you’ve decided against them.
-Just be sure that you are willing to explain yourself whenever you deny a Change Order, and if your Pro tells you that something is necessary for the safety or structure of your home, that you listen.
+But if you’ve made several changes without realizing how they will impact the timing or budget of the project until you see the Change Order, and you decide not to go ahead with them after all, it’s alright to politely tell your Pro you’ve decided against them.
+Just be sure you're willing to explain yourself whenever you deny a Change Order, and if your Pro tells you that something is necessary for the safety or structure of your home, that you listen.

 It’s also important to review your Change Order carefully, in case of any miscommunication between you and your Pro.
-If you were merely thinking out loud about a change, and your Pro assumed you wanted to do it, when this isn’t the case, it’s OK to deny the change order.
+If you were merely thinking out loud about a change, and your Pro assumed you wanted to do it when this isn’t the case, it’s OK to deny the change order.

 Address the Elephant

-Burying your head in the sand and hoping that things go smoothly is not likely to result in the best project experience for you or for your Pro.
-Meet changes and Change Orders head on, talk to your Pro about what would be best for your project, and express any concerns that you may have.
+Burying your head in the sand and hoping that things go smoothly is not likely to result in the best project experience for you or your Pro.
+Meet changes and Change Orders head on, talk to your Pro about what would be best for your project, and express any concerns you may have.
 You’re likely to find that change does not have to be frightening and may even be positive.